John Carlson (ice hockey): Minor and Junior

 Following the NHL draft, Carlson participated in the Washington Capitals training camp and played in two preseason games before joining the Knights for the 2008–09 season.
 After scoring four goals and 10 assists over his first 12 games, Carlson signed an entry-level contract with the Capitals on November 13.
 Carlson's defensive play helped the Knights hold a 9–1–0–0 record through December and he began the 2009 calendar year ranked third among all rookies in scoring.
-As a result, Carlson was honored as the OHL Rookie of the Month for December.
-He continued to improve through January and was selected to participate in the 2009 OHL All-Star Classic.
-Carlson recorded four goals and 16 assists through 14 games in January, and was OHL's defenseman of the month.
+As a result, Carlson was named the OHL Rookie of the Month for December.
+Carlson also led all OHL defencemen in scoring through January and was recognized as the OHL's Defenceman of the Month.
+During the month, he scored points in nine games and maintained a five-game scoring streak.
+He was also selected to participate in the 2009 OHL All-Star Classic.
 He finished the regular season with 16 goals and 60 assists through 59 games and added another 22 points over 14 playoffs games.
-His efforts were recognized by the Knights at the end of the season and he received numerous honors, which included the Booster Club player of the year, play-off performer of the year, best defenseman, rookie of the year, and most valuable player.
-The OHL also honored Carlson by naming him to the OHL Second All-Star Team, OHL First All-Rookie Team, and the CHL All-Rookie team.
+He was recognized by the Knights at the end of the season with various honors, which included the Booster Club player of the year, play-off performer of the year, best defenseman, rookie of the year, and most valuable player.
+The OHL also selected him for the OHL Second All-Star Team, OHL First All-Rookie Team, and the CHL All-Rookie team.